DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2021-07-19-selecting-references.md

 {% from "screenshots/macro.njk" import appScreenshots with context %}

-Previously candidates were unable to choose which 2 references would be sent with their application to providers.
+Previously, candidates were unable to choose which 2 references would be sent with their application to providers.
 They would request several references and whichever 2 they received first would be sent with their application.

+This would result in support requests from candidates asking to swap their references when they received more.

+This was also causing confusion for referees.
+If a candidate had already received 2 references and then a 3rd referee tried to submit a reference, the system would not allow them to.

-We decided to build a feature that allows candidates to select which 2 references they want to send to providers.
+In response, we decided to build a feature that allows candidates to select which 2 references they want to send to providers.

 {{ appScreenshots({
   hideContents: true,